-In 2019, Arizona joined a host of other states that have changed their laws to enhance the rights of childhood sexual abuse survivors.
-House Bill 2466 (HB 2466) gives prospective plaintiffs more time to sue their abusers and those who failed to prevent or stop the abuse.
-Arizona also expanded the scope of who survivors could sue in civil court.
+In 2019, Arizona became one of over a dozen states that have enhanced the rights of childhood sexual abuse survivors.
+Arizona's law (HB 2466) gives survivors ("plaintiffs") more time to sue their abusers and the people and institutions that failed to prevent or stop the abuse ("defendants") in civil court.

-If a minor was the victim of sexual abuse, Arizona's old statute of limitations gave them until the age of 20 to file a civil suit.
-In practice, this was only a two-year statute of limitations, since an individual who was under 18 couldn't usually sue another person or entity.
+Arizona's old statute of limitations gave victims of sexual abuse until the age of 20 to file a civil suit.
+In practice, this was only a two-year statute of limitations, since people who are under 18 years old typically can't file a lawsuit against another person or entity.

-This change in the burden of proof and recoverable damages was the result of a legislative compromise to protect institutions from false accusations, or from allegations that were based on decades-old actions, making it difficult for these institutions to mount an effective defense.
+This change in the burden of proof and recoverable damages was a compromise designed to protect people and institutions from false accusations and decades-old allegations that might be difficult to defend.

-For more information on available assistance for survivors of sexual abuse, see our article, Survivor Resources: Taking Action After Sexual Abuse.
-You can also utilize state-specific resources like Southern Arizona Against Sexual Assault and the Arizona Coalition to End Sexual and Domestic Violence.
+For general information on assistance for survivors of sexual abuse, see Survivor Resources: Taking Action After Sexual Abuse.
+You can also check out resources in your state like Southern Arizona Against Sexual Assault and the Arizona Coalition to End Sexual and Domestic Violence.

-And if you're ready to discuss your legal options, you can utilize the chat tools on this page to connect with an attorney in your area, or learn more about finding the right attorney for you and how a lawyer can help.
+And if you're ready to discuss your legal options, you can connect with an attorney directly from this page.
+Learn more about finding the right attorney for you and how a lawyer can help you.